Affiliate links on Android Authority may earn us a commission. Learn more.

 Version 7.0 of Google’s mobile operating system launched in the fall of 2016.
-Before Nougat was revealed “Android N” was referred to internally by Google as “New York Cheesecake”.
-Just some of Nougat’s many new features included better multi-tasking functions for the growing number of smartphones that have bigger displays, such as split-screen mode, along with quick switching between apps.
+Before the reveal of Nougat, Google internally called Android N “New York Cheesecake.”
+Nougat’s many new features included better multi-tasking functions for the growing number of smartphones with bigger displays, such as split-screen mode, along with quick switching between apps.

 Android 8.0 Oreo

 In March 2017, Google officially announced and released the first developer preview for Android O, also known as Android 8.0.
 Before that release, Hiroshi Lockheimer, the senior vice president of Android at Google, posted a GIF of an Oreo cake on Twitter — the first solid hint that Oreo, the famous cookie, would indeed be the official codename for Android 8.0.

 In August, Google confirmed the cookie-inspired public name for Android 8.0.
 It was the second time the company chose a trademarked name for Android (Nabisco owns Oreo).
 In a break from its tradition, Google showed off the Android Oreo mascot statue for the first time at a press event in New York City.
 Google erected a second statue at its main headquarters later that day.